William IV: Reform crisis

 The crisis saw a brief interlude for the celebration of the King's coronation on 8 September 1831.
 At first, William wished to dispense with the coronation entirely, feeling that his wearing the crown while proroguing Parliament answered any need.
 He was persuaded otherwise by traditionalists.
 He refused, however, to celebrate the coronation in the expensive way his brother had—the 1821 coronation had cost £240,000, of which £16,000 was merely to hire the jewels.
 At William's instructions, the Privy Council budgeted less than £30,000 for the coronation.
 When traditionalist Tories threatened to boycott what they called the "Half Crown-nation", the King retorted that they should go ahead, and that he anticipated "greater convenience of room and less heat".

 After the rejection of the Second Reform Bill by the House of Lords in October 1831, agitation for reform grew across the country; demonstrations grew violent in so-called "Reform Riots".
 In the face of popular excitement, the Grey ministry refused to accept defeat, and re-introduced the Bill, despite the continued opposition of peers in the House of Lords.
 Frustrated by the Lords' obdurate attitude, Grey suggested that the King create a sufficient number of new peers to ensure the passage of the Reform Bill.
 The King objected—though he had the power to create an unlimited number of peers, he had already created 22 new peers in his Coronation Honours.
 William reluctantly agreed to the creation of the number of peers sufficient "to secure the success of the bill".
-However, the King, citing the difficulties with a permanent expansion of the peerage, told Grey that the creations must be restricted as much as possible to the eldest sons and collateral heirs of existing peers, so that the created peerages would eventually be absorbed as subsidiary titles.
+However, the King, citing the difficulties with a permanent expansion of the peerage, told Grey that the creations must be restricted as much as possible to the eldest sons and collateral heirs of existing peers, so that the created peerages would for the most part be absorbed as subsidiary titles.
 This time, the Lords did not reject the bill outright, but began preparing to change its basic character through amendments.
 Grey and his fellow ministers decided to resign if the King did not agree to an immediate and large creation to force the bill through in its entirety.
 The King refused, and accepted their resignations.
 The King attempted to restore the Duke of Wellington to office, but Wellington had insufficient support to form a ministry and the King's popularity sank to an all-time low.
 Mud was slung at his carriage and he was publicly hissed.
 The King agreed to reappoint Grey's ministry, and to create new peers if the House of Lords continued to pose difficulties.
-Concerned by the threat of the creations, most of the bill's opponents abstained and the 1832 Reform Act was passed.
+Concerned by the threat of the creations, most of the bill's opponents abstained and the Reform Act 1832 was passed.
 The mob blamed William's actions on the influence of his wife and brother, and his popularity recovered.